MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/binding-property.md

 }
 ```

 Save and build.
 Copy `BookstoreViewModel.h` and `BookstoreViewModel.cpp` from the `Generated Files` folder into the project folder, and include them in the project.
 Open those files and implement the runtime class as shown below.
 Note how, in `BookstoreViewModel.h`, we're including `BookSku.h`, which declares the implementation type (**winrt::Bookstore::implementation::BookSku**).
+And we're restoring the default constructor by removing `= delete`.

 ```cppwinrt
 // BookstoreViewModel.h